 - The quality or safety of any investigational medicinal product or device used in the study.

 A non-substantial modification is any change to the research study in terms of the REC application, the protocol or any other supporting documentation that does not meet the definition of a substantial modification.

 Once a study has begun, the Principal Investigator or Sponsor may wish to make modification to the study protocol.
 The Principal Investigator or Sponsor may make an modification to a study protocol, other than a substantial modification, at any time.

 NREC review process for modifications

-Substantial amendments must be reviewed and approved by the appropriate NREC before they are carried out.
+Substantial modifications must be reviewed and approved by the appropriate NREC before they are carried out.

-Non-substantial modifications do not need to be reviewed by the NREC, but applicants may need to notify the National Office of some non-substantial changes or modifications such as change in contact points etc, or other material information coming to pass after the study has started.
+Non-substantial modifications do not need to be reviewed by the NREC, but applicants may need to notify the National Office of some non-substantial changes or modifications such as change in contact points, or other material information coming to pass after the study has started.

 It is up to the Principal Investigator or a Sponsor to determine whether a modification should be considered ‘substantial’ or ‘non-substantial’.

 Below are some examples of study changes that would be considered substantial or non-substantial modifications.

 Examples of substantial modifications: